 Another important consideration for you as a trader is that while trade entries are important, they are only one component of your trading.

 It is important to have a solid entry strategy.
-But it is equally vital to have a strict risk management and exit strategy.
-All these combined – entry, risk management and exit strategy – can help you on your way to becoming a smart trader.
+However, it is equally vital to have a strict risk management and exit strategy.
+All these combined – entry, risk management, and exit strategy – can help you on your way to becoming a smart trader.

 Breakout strategies can be based purely on price action (as shown above with support/resistance levels), but indicators can be used as well - both as supporting tools and as an entry signal.